ositaka/soul-healing-decapcms/data/page/home.md

     main_menu:
       show: true
       name: The Beauty of Silent Healing
-    text: Trance Healing is gentle, respectful, and never intrusive.
-You don’t need to say why you’re here—the energy naturally finds its way to where your soul needs support.
+    text: You don’t need to say why you’re here—the energy naturally finds its way to where your soul needs support.
 If you’d like to share your thoughts or feelings, Tiago is there to listen with kindness, but it’s entirely up to you.
 After the session, you’re welcome to talk if you wish, knowing this is a safe and caring space.
     image: /images/0234da20-ade9-4360-bba2-aa20fb2de9ab.jpeg
     title: The Beauty of Silent Healing
   - type: text_image